-Anyway, as I mentioned in an earlier post about designing the cover of Cold Morning Shadow, I taught myself to use GIMP (GNU Image Manipulation Program — the definition of GNU is recursive and complicated).
+Anyway, as mentioned on a separate page about designing the cover of Cold Morning Shadow, I taught myself to use GIMP (GNU Image Manipulation Program — the definition of GNU is recursive and complicated).
 It’s a free, open-source program that stands in for Photoshop.
 I also taught myself to use one called ArtText, which turns ordinary text in any font into some eye-popping graphics.

 But I had a great background in Microsoft Paint and in comparable programs for Mac, and I’ve been an accomplished amateur photographer since I was in my teens.
 So GIMP was not too daunting, although there is still much that confuses me about it.